-Finding Titans in Anthem can be a game of chance.
-Luckily, there are certain missions where you fight one (sometimes even three!) and locations you can visit in Freeplay where your chance of spotting one is far greater.
+Finding Titans in Anthem can be a game of chance, but it doesn’t have to be.
+Luckily, there are certain missions where you fight one (sometimes even three!) and locations that you can visit in Freeplay where your chance of spotting a Titan is far greater.

 Where to find Titans in Anthem